 Areas of counselling I deal with

-Sessions cost £45 for individual counselling and £65 for couples or family counselling.
-Concessions are available for trainee counsellors, senior citizens and individuals on low incomes.
+Sessions cost £50 for individual counselling and £65 for couples or family counselling.
+Concessions are available for trainee counsellors and individuals on low incomes.

 The first session will be 60 minutes as I will need to obtain some personal information and all further sessions will be 50 minutes.

-You can pay by cash at the end of each session.
-Alternatively, payment can be made by bank transfer before each session.
+You can pay by cash at the end of each session or alternatively payment can be made by bank transfer before each session.
 Bank details will be issued on the first session.

 If you wish to change an appointment, please give 48 hours’ notice to avoid cancellation charges.
 I will always endeavour to offer an alternative day/time if possible.